Driver dies, 37 passengers injured after two private buses collide in Jurong West

 SINGAPORE - An elderly bus driver died on Friday morning (April 1) after two private buses collided in Jurong West, leaving one on its side.

-The accident had left a purple bus carrying more than 30 people flipped on its side, and a blue bus in a ditch off the side of the road.
+The accident had left a purple bus carrying more than 30 people flipped on its side, and a blue bus was partially in a ditch off the side of the road.

 A spokesman for the police said they were alerted to the accident at the junction of First Lok Yang Road and Lok Yang Way at about 6.30am.